Best tool for X · Sales outreach

 - Checkpoint 3 (day-7): message variant decisions are made from response-state evidence, not intuition.

-- Checkpoint 4 (day-14): lane decision is confirmed: keep, refine, or escalate to premium based on pipeline-quality signal.
+- Checkpoint 4 (day-14): path decision is confirmed: keep, refine, or escalate to premium based on pipeline-quality signal.

-- Failure signal: more sends with unclear state tags or no follow-up handoff means lane failed proof quality.
+- Failure signal: more sends with unclear state tags or no follow-up handoff means path failed proof quality.

 Outcome proof contract